Fair Division with Two-Sided Preferences

 Thus, at least one of $a$ and $b$ must be allocated to team $d$; without loss of generality, assume that $b$ is allocated to $d$.
-This means that none of the players $c_j \in C$ can be allocated to team $s$, since otherwise $b$ would have justified envy toward such a player.
-Hence, at most $\tau -1$ teams receive a player from $C$; since $|C| = (k+1)(\tau-1)+1$, at least one team $t \neq s$ gets at least $(k+2)$ such players.
-Thus, the value that team $s$ can obtain from the gadget $I$ is at most $1$, and there is a team $t$ that receives a subset of players whose total value is at least $(k+2)(1-\varepsilon)$ from the viewpoint of team $s$.
+This means that none of the participants $c_j \in C$ can be allocated to team $s$, since otherwise $b$ would have justified envy toward such a participant.
+Hence, at most $\tau -1$ teams receive a participant from $C$; since $|C| = (k+1)(\tau-1)+1$, at least one team $t \neq s$ gets at least $k+2$ such participants.
+Thus, the value that team $s$ can obtain from the gadget $I$ is at most $1$, and there is a team $t$ that receives a subset of participants whose total value is at least $(k+2)(1-\varepsilon)$ from the viewpoint of team $s$.
 Since $A$ is EF1, team $s$ must receive value at least $(k+1)(1-\varepsilon)-1$, which is strictly greater than $k-1$, from outside of the gadget $I$.
-The only way this is possible is for team $s$ to receive at least $k$ vertex players.
+The only way this is possible is for team $s$ to receive at least $k$ vertex participants.